-In the course of our audit work on the 2018 financial statements of the Group and pursuant to the Auditing Standards generally accepted in Spain, the sole purpose of our assessment of the internal control of the Company was to enable us to establish the scope, nature and timing of the audit procedures to be applied to the Company's extent financial statements.
+In the course of our audit work on the 2019 consolidated financial statements of the Group and pursuant to the Auditing Standards generally accepted in Spain, the sole purpose of our assessment of the internal control of the Company was to enable us to establish the scope, nature and timing of the audit procedures to be applied to the Group's consolidated financial statements.
 Therefore, our assessment of internal control performed for the purposes of the aforementioned audit of financial statements was not extensive enough to enable us to express a specific opinion on the effectiveness of the internal control over the regulated annual financial reporting.

 For the purpose of issuing this report, we applied exclusively the specific procedures described below and indicated in the Guidelines on the Auditors' report relating to information on the Internal Control over Financial Reporting on Listed Companies, published by the Spanish National Securities Market Commission (CNMV) on its website, which sets out the work to be performed, the minimum scope of this work, and the content of this report.
-Since the work resulting from such procedures has, in any case, a reduced scope that is significantly less extensive than that of an audit or a review of the internal control, we do not express an opinion on the effectiveness thereof, not on its design or operating effectiveness, in relation to the Company's annual financial reporting for 2018 described in Section F of the Annual Corporate Governance Report.
+Since the work resulting from such procedures has, in any case, a reduced scope that is significantly less extensive than that of an audit or a review of the internal control, we do not express an opinion on the effectiveness thereof, or on its design or operating effectiveness, in relation to the Company's annual financial reporting for 2019 described in "Information relating to the ICFR" included in Section F of the Annual Corporate Governance Report.
 Therefore, had additional procedures been applied to those provided for in the abovementioned Guidelines or an audit or a review of the internal control over the regulated annual financial reporting been performed, other matters or aspects might have come to our attention that would have been reported to you.